jhsu802701/rails_from_scratch_rails5/03-00-TEST_SETUP.md

 # Unit 3

 Unit 3 covers the test setup of your app.
-You will implement basic testing,add Capybara for better integration tests, and add SimpleCov for test coverage information.
+You will implement basic testing and add Capybara for better integration tests.